Krishna Sable: Freedom movement

 In July, Sable's rebellion appeared quite strong.
 He challenged the British subordinate bhor and government in Konkan.
 The British government sent British troops from Purandar and Saswad under the leadership of Major Wise to capture Sable but the army suffered failure after the encounter.
 During the monsoon, Sabale remained silent and in the meantime Tantya Makaji, who had been against the British rule for a long time, became one with Sable.

 On 14 October 1879, a comrade of the Sable's of the Ramosi caste who belonged to the group of Tantya Makaji turned traitor, informing the British of all the activities of the revolutionaries, due to which Sable roasted in the accusations of the traitor.
-In December 1879, Major Wises attacked Sable's group, resulting in a number of companions being killed during the encounter, and Sabale was taken as a captive to Ahmednagar, where he was hanged.
+In December 1879, Major Wise's attacked Sable's group, resulting in a number of companions being killed during the encounter, and Sabale was taken as a captive to Ahmednagar, where he was hanged.